 Double Outlet Right Ventricle - DORV

-DORV can behave very differently depending on where the VSD is located.
-If the VSD is near the aortic valve, then most of the blood coming from the left ventricle will go the aorta (like normal).
-If the VSD is near the pulmonary blood, a condition known as a Taussig-Bing anomaly, the blood coming from the left ventricle will go to the pulmonary artery.
-Sometimes the VSD is very large, and the blood from the left ventricle mixes with the blood from the right ventricle before it leaves the heart through the aorta or pulmonary valve.
+If the VSD is near the aortic valve, then most of the blood coming from the left ventricle will go the aorta, which is the correct process.
+But if the VSD is near the pulmonary blood, a condition known as a Taussig-Bing anomaly, the blood coming from the left ventricle will go to the pulmonary artery.

 In most cases, there is no known cause for DORV.
-There are genetic syndromes seen with DORV, but in many patients there are no known genetic abnormalities.
+There may be genetic syndromes, but in many patients there are no known genetic abnormalities.
 Diagnoses can occur during pregnancy or after birth.

 - Fetal echocardiogram – an ultrasound of the heart before birth

-Sometimes, the baby may have a decrease in oxygen level or murmur that indicates the problem.
-Then there's a small number of babies could fail their newborn pulse oximetry screen.
-The diagnosis would be confirmed with an echocardiogram.
+The baby may have a decrease in oxygen level or a murmur that indicates a problem.
+A small number of babies could fail their newborn pulse oximetry screening and then will require an echocardiogram.

 When one family member has a congenital heart defect, there is an increased risk in other family members.
 A genetic counselor can better determine what the risk would be for future pregnancies.